Golf Croquet (GC)

 The Acland Cup is open to all members who can play AC with a minimum handicap of six.
 It is level advanced play with the winner the first to score 26 points in a single game.

-The Associates Cup is a form of AC played on a half sized court, is termed Short Croquet, and is suitable for beginners.
-It is a single game played using the short handicap system.
-It is an ideal competition for a GC player transitioning to AC.
-The shorter distances involved makes it easier to play and to understand some of the tactics required for AC.
-The winner is the first player to run both their balls in sequence through hoops one to six and then hit the centre peg with both scoring 14 points.
+The Associates Cup is a form of Association Croquet (AC) played on a half-sized court, known as Short Croquet, making it well-suited for beginners.
+The competition consists of a single game using the short handicap system and is an excellent introduction for Golf Croquet (GC) players transitioning to AC.
+The shorter distances make the game easier to play while helping players grasp key AC tactics.
+The objective is to run both balls in sequence through hoops one to six and then hit the centre peg, with each ball scoring a total of 14 points.
+The first player to achieve this wins the game.

 The Booth Cup is open to all members who can play AC with a minimum handicap of ten.
-It is played using individual handicaps with full bisques to base six (i.e. the number of bisques each player receives is their handicap minus six).
+It is played using individual handicaps with full bisques to base six (meaning each player receives bisques equal to their handicap minus six).
 The winner is the first to score 26 points in a single game.

 The Butlin Bowl is open to all members who can play AC with a minimum handicap of 0.5.
-It is level advanced play with the winner the winner is the first to score 26 points in a single game.
+It is level advanced play with the winner being the first to score 26 points in a single game.

 The Cant Cup is open to all members who can play AC.
 It is handicap play (i.e. weaker player only receives bisques) with the winner the first player to score 26 points in a single game.

-The Freeland Cup is open to all members who can play AC and who have a minimum handicap of 16 so suitable for beginners.
-It is a single game played on a full court using individual handicaps with full bisques to base six (i.e. the number of bisques each player receives is their handicap minus six).
-The winner is the first player to run both their balls in sequence through hoops one to six and hit the centre peg with both scoring 14 points.
+The Freeland Cup is open to all members who can play Association Croquet (AC) and have a minimum handicap of 16, making it suitable for those new to AC.
+It is played as a single game on a full-sized court using individual handicaps, with full bisques to base six (meaning each player receives bisques equal to their handicap minus six).
+The objective is to run both balls in sequence through hoops one to six and then hit the centre peg.
+The first player to score 14 points wins the game.

 The Haslam Trophy is a handicap doubles competition open to all members who can play AC.
 It is handicap play (i.e. weaker team only receives bisques) with the winner the first team to score 26 points in a single game.

-The Harbord Memorial Cup is a high/low doubles competition open to all members and ideal for someone new to AC.
-The teams are determined by the competition organiser pairing a less experienced player with a more experienced player who take on another team of two similarly selected high and low handicappers.
-It is handicap play taking an average of the two player’s handicaps for each team with the weaker team receiving bisques.
-Players take alternate shots providing an ideal way to discuss and learn tactics, the use of bisques, and the various shots available to AC players.
-The winners are the first team to run both their balls in sequence through all twelve hoops and hit the centre peg with both to score 26 points in a single game.
+The Harbord Memorial Cup is a high/low doubles competition open to all members and well-suited for those new to Association Croquet (AC).
+Teams are arranged by the competition organiser, pairing a less experienced player with a more experienced one.
+Each team competes against another similarly matched pair.
+The game is played under handicap rules, with the team handicap determined by averaging both players’ handicaps.
+The weaker team receives bisques accordingly.
+Players take alternate shots, providing an excellent opportunity to discuss and learn tactics, the use of bisques, and the different shots available in AC.
+The winning team is the first to run both their balls in sequence through all twelve hoops and hit the centre peg with both, scoring 26 points in a single game.

 The Ted Davey Cup is open to all members over the age of 70 who can play AC.
-It is handicap play (i.e. weaker player only receives bisques) with the winner the first player to score 26 points in a single game.
+It is handicap play with the winner the first player to score 26 points in a single game.

-The AC Handicap League is open to all members who can play AC.
-It is handicap play (no restrictions) with a three hour time limit per game.
-Each player plays one singles match against all the other players.
-The winner of each game is the first player to score 26 points or the person in front at the three hour mark.
-The player winning the most games wins the tournament.
+The AC Handicap League is open to all members who can play Association Croquet (AC).
+It is played under handicap rules with no restrictions and a three-hour time limit per match.
+Each participant plays one singles match against every other player.
+The winner of each game is either the first to score 26 points or the player leading when the time limit expires.
+The overall tournament winner is the player who secures the most victories.

 The winner of each match must email cccresults@gmail.com the result of an in-house competition game immediately after and update the relevant sheet on the left hand notice boards.